 Georgia car insurance rates by city

 The average car insurance rates in Georgia vary by city.
 This is because more populated areas generally have more accidents.

-In the table below, you’ll find the average rate for each city and the percentage increase from an average full coverage premium of $1,982.
+In the table below, you’ll find the average rate for each city and the percentage increase from an average full coverage premium of $1,982 per year.

 |City||Average annual premium for full coverage||% increase in average annual premium|

 Georgia car insurance rates by age

 Average car insurance rates in Georgia are heavily influenced by a driver’s age (as they are in most states).
 This is because younger drivers are statistically more likely to get into an accident due to a lack of driving experience.
 Assuming they do not have any major traffic offenses, their rates should decrease as they get older.

 |Age||Average annual premium in Georgia|

 *16-year-old and 17-year-old calculated on parent’s policy.

 Past driving offenses can greatly increase car insurance rates in Georgia.
 Here is what you can expect to pay for car insurance after a driving incident.